aeyobd/dwarfs/thesis/results.md

 ## Summary

 We find, including only the MW potential, that tides only remove dark matter from the outskirts of Scl.
 The central cusp and compact stellar distribution are resilient to tides.
 Any tidal effects are predicted to be well outside the reach of current observations.
 We have also found that the LMC strongly perturbs Scl's orbit---in this case, Scl may be on first infall.
-However, with only 1 pericentre each for the LMC and MW, the combined tides are weaker than for our initial model.
+However, with only one pericentre each for the LMC and MW, the combined tides are weaker than for our initial model.
 In either case, we conclude that tides are unlikely to affect Sculptor's stellar component.